dwarkeshsp/scroll-spy/README.md

 ## Usage

-Wrap your page in the Menu component.
+Wrap your page in the Canvas component.
 Wrap your MenuItems in the Menu component and your content in the Content component.

 ```jsx
 import React from 'react'